 - FTP penalty, .5% times $6,000 times two equals $60.

 - FTF penalty, 5% times 6,000 times two equals 600.

 The FTF penalty of $600 is reduced by the FTP penalty of $60 making the adjusted FTS penalty $540.
-Then adding the FTP penalty of $60 still due even though it reduces the FTF penalty makes up total assesed penalty of $600.
+Then adding the FTP penalty of $60 is still due even though it reduces the FTF penalty makes up a total assessed penalty of $600.
 Still confused?
-If so, easiest way to avoid this is to pay your taxes!
+If so, the easiest way to avoid this is to pay your taxes!

-- Civil fraud: This is essentially tax payer fraud that does not rise to the level of criminal fraud.
-If imposed, the penalty is 75% of the portion of tax underpayment attributable to fraud.
+- Civil fraud: This is essentially taxpayer fraud that does not rise to the level of criminal fraud.
+If imposed, the penalty is up to 75% of the portion of the tax underpayment attributable to fraud.

-- Negligence: This accuracy related penalty is imposed if any part of the underpayment, due to tax payer neglect, or to disregard of the tax rules and regulations without the intent to defraud.
+- Negligence: This accuracy-related penalty is imposed if any part of the underpayment, is due to taxpayer neglect, or to disregard of the tax rules and regulations without the intent to defraud.
 The penalty is 20% of the portion of the underpayments attributable to the negligence.